ac6y/slac_exc/README.md

 ```

 ## Authenticate Apptainer to Github Container Registry (ghcr)
+Note this is only required if you want to push images or pull non-public ones.

 ```
 make apptainer_login
 ```

 ## Run Relion via Apptainer
 Note: this automatically runs `make apptainer_login` and pulls image as needed.
+You can use
+`make run_without_login` to run a public image.

 ```
 make apptainer_run